The Serengeti - The Great Migration

 About The Serengeti

-This region is known for its great annual mammal migrations where over 2 million animals and their predators / dependents move from the Ngorongoro region in the south, into the Masai Mara and back again.
+This region is known for its great annual mammal migrations where over 2 million animals and their predators / dependents move from the Ngorongoro region in the south east, westwards into the Serengeti and then north into the Masai Mara and back again.

 The Serengeti is home to over 70 large mammal and 500 bird species, making it amongst the most densely populated wildlife areas in the world.
 The climate in this region is dry and warm with cooler temperatures in the higher areas.
 With even temperatures across the year, the drier months are typically from May to October and the wettest being March and April.